rahul-08-11/Airtable-Dialer-Extension/README.md

 ### Other Data View and Input Note <br>
- **Buyer's Info** : <br>
+**Buyer's Info**:
-  This Component display the information related to the Buyer such as Name, address, Category and Purcchase price.<br>
+- This component displays information related to the buyer, such as their name, address, category, and purchase price.

- **PastNotes Display** :<br>
+**Past Notes Display**:
- This  is `load-on-click` component.It allow the Agent to have a look at the past notes associated with the called company.This allow Agent to revise old conservation and prepare deals based on it.<br>
+- This is a `load-on-click` component.
+It allows the agent to review past notes associated with the called company.
+This feature enables agents to revisit previous conversations and prepare deals based on historical information.

- **Live Note Taking** :<br>
+**Live Note Taking**:
- This is basically a Text Box element that allow Agent to write notes during the call.The entered note is going to be appended into the Airtable "Interaction" table once the call has been finsihed and when the agent moved to attend their next call. <br>
+- This feature consists of a text box element that enables agents to take notes during the call.
+The entered notes are appended to the Airtable "Interaction" table once the call is finished and the agent moves on to attend their next call.

 <img src="https://github.com/rahul-08-11/Airtable-Dialer-Extension-Frontend/assets/90087006/d0378d7b-4070-407f-ba8c-40612756263b" alt="Section4" width="900px" height="550px"><br>